leowu82/mcs_martian-life/README.md

 Hypothesis Supported.
 In the Control group, a single point failure often led to death before repairs could be finished (Suffocation).
 In the Redundancy Test, Suffocation deaths dropped to nearly zero.
 The redundancy architecture successfully converted fatal single point failures into manageable stress events, allowing the colony to limp along until repairs were made.

 ### Conclusion 2: Buffers Beat Generation
 Hypothesis Supported.
-The Control group frequently died during dust storms lasting >6 days.
-The Battery Test group, despite having lower daily power generation, survived storms lasting up to 12 days.
-The data suggests that endurance (batteries) is more valuable than peak capacity (solar panels) due to the stochastic nature of storms.
+The Control group frequently died during dust storms lasting >6.5 days.
+The Battery Test group, despite having lower daily power generation, survived storms lasting up to 13 days.
+The data suggests that endurance (batteries) is more valuable than peak capacity (solar panels) due to the stochastic nature of storms (note that storms last 5-15 days).

+### Conclusion 3: Soil Beats Hydroponics
+Hypothesis Supported.
+Starvation deaths dropped significantly.
+The Control group's hydroponic crops frequently died entirely during power outages (crops die in 3 days without water), leading to starvation weeks later.
+The soil-based crops, despite lower daily production, survived the outages and recovered, keeping the crews alive.

 ### Visualizations